Security-Privacyin5G-6G/Security-Privacyin5G-6G.github.io/index.md

 }
 </pre>
 -->
-This website is for the convenience of finding references in this survey.
+This website is for the convenience of finding references in two surveys (Security and privacy in 6G networks: new areas and new challenges, Blockchain in 5G and 6G networks).
 And still updating!
 ### Contributing
 This research area is evolving so fast that a static review cannot keep up.
 But a website can!
 We hope to make this site a living document.